Shiva108/ai-llm-red-team-handbook/docs/AI LLM Red Team Handbook.md

 - Web applications can sanitize HTML/SQL because syntax is well-defined
 - Operating systems have privilege levels enforced by hardware
-- LLMs operate on natural language—arbitrary, ambiguous, and infinitely varied
+- LLMs operate on natural language-arbitrary, ambiguous, and infinitely varied

 ---